n303p4/sailor-fox/README.md

 If you're on Linux, you should probably install Python from your package manager.
 Most Linux distributions currently ship Python 3.7 or higher (as of September 2021).

-The Twitch bot also depends on Node.js >= 16.0.0.
+The Twitch bot additionally depends on Node.js 16.0.0 or higher, ~~because it's dumb~~.

-The bot should include a sample configuration file called `config.example.json`.
-Rename or copy it to `config.json` and fill it out accordingly.
-For most chat services, you will also need a token to authenticate with the service.

-Install necessary dependencies:
+Lastly, install additional dependencies:

 ```bash
 python3 -m pip install --user -r requirements.txt

 npm install axios tmi.js  # For Twitch only
 ```

+## Configuration

+The bot should include a sample configuration file called `config.example.json`.
+Rename or copy it to `config.json` and fill it out accordingly.
+For most chat services, you will need a token to authenticate with the service.

+The bot's **prefix** is set in `config.json`.
+The bot will only respond to messages that start with the prefix.
+You should ideally set it to something that's easy to type.
+If the bot will share a chat with other bots, the prefix should be unique to avoid collisions.

+> ### Note
+> You can set the prefix to an empty string, which will make the bot respond to every message.
+However, this is discouraged.

+### Disabling commands

+sailor-fox includes a number of modules ("cogs"), each of which contains one or more commands.
+It is likely that some of these commands are **not** suitable for your Discord server/Twitch chat/IRC channel/etc.
+You should review them, and disable what you don't need or want.

+Disabled modules are listed in `config.json` under the array `module_blocklist`.
+For example, if you want to disable `cogs/owner/exec.py`, add `"cogs.owner.exec"` to the array.
+To enable a module, simply delete it from the array.
+It is currently not possible to disable or enable individual commands in a module.

+You can also enable and disable modules while the bot is running.
+To disable a module from the bot itself, run the command `unload <module.name>` (remember to start it with the prefix).
+For example, if you want to disable `cogs/owner/exec.py`, run `unload cogs.owner.exec`.
+To enable a module, run `load <module name>`.

 ## Discord